 - Track progress: In regular meetings, minutes can operate as a benchmark to track progress, allowing participants to review previous decisions, check that milestones were achieved, and follow up on action items.

 - Justify decisions: With the passage of time, it can be challenging to remember why decisions were made.
 Minutes can help to remind stakeholders about key considerations at the time.
 This can be particularly helpful in future audits or business queries.

 Meeting minutes lay the foundation for future business discussions around strategy and next steps.
 As such, you need to know how to write meeting minutes effectively to minimize the risk of confusion or misinterpretation of instructions or action items.

 There are several key elements you’ll want to include whenever you take meeting minutes.
-These range from the individual meeting notes with action items and their respective due dates to overarching goals and any additional notes.
+These include:

 Note the finer details